Find a CBT Therapist

 Voting, at all meetings, shall be by a majority indicated by a show of hands, except for election of officers and Directors and for changes in the bylaws and/or constitution.

 There are six classes of ABCT membership.
 Full and Fellow members may nominate, vote, and hold office.
-New Member Professionals may nominate and vote.
-Students, Post Baccalaureates, and Associate members may not nominate, vote, or hold office.
+New Professionals, Students, Postbaccalaureates, and Associate members may nominate and vote, but may not hold office.

 Ballots will be provided for the election of officers and directors of the organization.
 Voting for elected officers and Directors shall proceed by ballots available in advance of the annual meeting by the Secretary of the organization.
 These ballots can be returned electronically or mailed by the members.